TheNextGuy32/peace-of-westfalia/rules.md

 ### Saved vs Damned

-All Players start with their role on Damned Catholic, but may chang to Saved either as Catholics or Protestant as the game goes on.
+All Players start with their role on Damned Catholic, but may change to Saved either as Catholics or Protestant as the game goes on.

-The Catholics who control the most Catholic provinces (directly or through allies) are considered Saved by Faith and Works.
+Catholics who control the most Catholic allies are considered Saved by Faith and Works.
+Count allies as follows:
+- 1 province principality = 1 point
+- 2-3 province principality = 2 points
+- 4 province principality = 3 points

 Only the top 2 Catholics in a 5-6 player game, or top 3 in a 7-8 player game, are Saved.
-Whenever province count changes, recount the Catholic provinces to see who is Saved.
+Whenever ally control changes, recount the Catholic ally points to see who is Saved.

 The first 2 Players (3 in a 7-8 Player game) to respond to God's irresistible grace and convert to Protestantism are Saved by Faith Alone.
 Once Saved Always Saved - there is nothing you can do to lose this role except by returning to Catholicism.
 If you convert back to Catholicism, the next Damned Protestant becomes Saved.
 If there are no other Protestants, the next Player to convert to Protestantism becomes Saved.